traefik/traefik/docs/content/operations/ping.md

 _Optional, Default=false_

-If `manualRouting` is `true`, it disable the default internal router to allow to create a custom router for the `ping@internal` service.
+If `manualRouting` is `true`, it disables the default internal router to allow to create a custom router for the `ping@internal` service.

 ```toml tab="File (TOML)"
 [ping]